-9See Gomes, Gorton, and Madureira (2007) for a fuller discussion of the debates surrounding Reg FD, as well as empirical evidence that Reg FD increased analysts' earnings forecast errors and the volatility of stock returns around earnings announcements.
+&lt;sup>9 See Gomes, Gorton, and Madureira (2005) for a fuller discussion of the debates surrounding Reg FD, as well as empirical evidence that Reg FD increased analysts' earnings forecast errors and the volatility of stock returns around earnings announcements.

-10Also note that if an earnings announcement event "risk premium" exists, it is differenced away in the comparison of buys versus sells.
+&lt;sup>10 Also note that if an earnings announcement event "risk premium" exists, it is differenced away in the comparison of buys versus sells.